Kalanaur, Gurdaspur: History

 Kalanaur was later captured in the twelfth century by the armies of the Ghorid Empire after a battle with the Jarral Rajas.
 During the 14th-16th centuries, Kalanaur was a major urban centre and several historical events are associated with the town.
 Firuz Shah Tughluq (1352–88) built a beautiful palace on the banks of the Kiran rivulet.
-During the reign of Sayyid Mubarak Shah (1421–35), Kalanaur was ruled by the Khokhar rajput tribe under the leadership of raja Jasrath Khokhar.
+During the reign of Sayyid Mubarak Shah (1421–35), Kalanaur was ruled by the Khokhar Rajput tribe under the leadership of Raja Jasrat.
 In February 1556, Mughal Emperor Akbar, was enthroned in a garden near the Kalanaur by Bairam Khan.
 The masonry platform, where he was crowned can be visited even today.
 There is a mosque that was built during his reign.

-During period of anarchy in latter half of the 18th century, the Kanhaiya Misl, a militia under Sardar Haqeeqat Singh Kanhaiya, occupied Kalanaur.
+During the period of anarchy in latter half of the 18th century, the Kanhaiya Misl, a militia under Sardar Haqeeqat Singh Kanhaiya, occupied Kalanaur.
 His son Jaimal Singh extended his territory up to Fatehgarh Churian and shifted his residence there.
 Jaimal Singh's daughter Chand Kaur was married to Kharak Singh, eldest son and heir of Ranjit Singh, in 1812.
 Later, when the area was annexed by Ranjit Singh, he granted it to Kharak Singh.
 It was later granted in fief to one Raja Dina Nath, and was finally annexed into British India after the death of Divan Dina Nath in 1857.

 Culture

 Kalanaur was at one time a centre of art, trade and cottage industry.
-A local saying has it that "a person who has not seen Lahore should see Kalanaur."
+A local saying has it that "a person who has not seen Lahore should see Kalanaur" ("Jinne nahi vekheya lahore, oh vekhe kalanaur").

-The town votes when they come to pay obeisance to the lord.
-The Gurudwara Banda Bahadur, built on the site of a well excavated by order of Banda Bahadur, is another landmark of the town.
+The Gurudwara Banda Bahadur, built on the site of a well excavated by the order of Banda Bahadur, is another landmark of the town.
 There is also a temple of Shiva and a mosque built during the reign of Mughal Emperor Akbar.

+Education

+The list of major educational institutions in Kalanaur is given below.